 Kate Snyder (B.A.
 1986) has been named president of Coca Cola Inc. Bob Smith (B.S.
 1902) gave a $35 million gift to the foundation.
 Bob Smith (B.J.
 2000) gave $35 to the alumni association last year.

 Official name is the Nebraska Alumni Association.
-It represents only alumni of UNL, UNMC College of Dentistry and UNMC College of Nursing or graduates of the Lincoln campus in 1968 or before.
-Headquartered in Wick Alumni Center.
+It represents only alumni of Nebraska, UNMC College of Dentistry and UNMC College of Nursing or graduates of the Lincoln campus in 1968 or before.
+Headquartered in the Wick Alumni Center.

 American Indian/Native American